Six Sigma Tools & Techniques

 Six Sigma tools are defined as the problem-solving tools used to support Six Sigma and other process improvement efforts.

 The Six Sigma expert uses qualitative and quantitative techniques to drive process improvement.
-Although the tools, themselves, are not unique, the way they are applied and integrated as part of a system is.
-Some of the statistical and graphical tools commonly used in improvement projects are listed below.
+Although the tools themselves are not unique, the way they are applied and integrated as part of a system is.
+Some of the statistical and graphical tools commonly used in improvement projects are:

 Through webcasts, articles, our online glossary and more, you can dive deeper into Six Sigma tools.
 Learn how others used them in practical applications and how you can apply them to your work.

 Six Sigma Case Studies

 Read case studies that feature real organizations using quality tools for their Six Sigma projects.
 Each case study showcases processes used, changes made, and improvements gained.

 Light Bulb Moment

 Consider the define, measure, analyze, improve, control (DMAIC) roadmap and maximize quality tools along the improvement journey.